KNOW YOUR RISK:

 At The Nordic Skredkonferansen in Voss, Norway Oct 31-Nov 3, 2019

-( You can download the Clinopole presentation slides: Sunday Nov.
+( You can download the Clinopole presentation slides: Presentation on Sunday Nov.
 3 at 11.40.)

 Text for a poster presentation at International Snow Science Workshop In Innsbruck, Austria Oct 7-13, 2018